Multi-Level Marketing and E-Commerce Online: Focus on Product or Recruitment?

 Always think like a consumer when trying out new products.
 Be critical especially if there are other established products in the market.

-If this is too tedious, ask your customers on what have they been buying and consider their product preference to your inventory.
+If this is too tedious, ask your customers what have they been buying and consider their product preference to your inventory.

 3. Invest in knowledge.